 It was Walter Scott who came up with the plan to rebuild the brewery and bottling stores.
 Backed by the Chairman and managing directors, it was decided that the company should proceed with a more modern approach to production and distribution.
-Work on the new brewery started in the mid-1930's but, due to the Second World War, the grand scheme was not finalised for some 20 years.
+Work on the new brewery started in the mid-1930s but, due to the Second World War, the grand scheme was not finalised for some 20 years.
 By this time, the plans were superseded by an even more ambitious project and the buildings that form the basis of most Brummies' memory of Ansell's were completed in the company's centenary year.

-The Chairman of the company was now Arthur E. Wiley.
+The Chairman of the company towards the end of the Second World War was Arthur E. Wiley.
+He had married Vera Evaline Ansell at Tamworth in 1917.
 He was appointed following the death of Colonel J. A. Fairhurst in 1944.
 In what was called a "strengthening of the East and South-East perimeters of the Company's sales area," Ansell's acquired the Leicester Brewing & Malting Co.
 Ltd. in 1952, along with buying E. Brittain & Co.
 Ltd.

+The company merged with Ind Coope & Allsopp and Tetley Walker to form Allied Breweries in 1961, the year in which G. W. Cornwell succeeded Arthur E. Wiley as managing director.
+Arthur E. Wiley continued as Chairman.
+Following a long line of industrial disputes, Ansell's Brewery, Aston Cross, Birmingham, closed in 1981.
 A limited range of the Ansell's brand of beer were later brewed at Burton-on-Trent as a subsidiary of the Carlsberg Tetley Group.
-Of course, the tangy taste of the Aston water, a key component of the ales, was missing and any self-respecting Ansell's Bittermen finally elected to drink something else.
+Of course, the tangy taste of the Aston water, a key component of the ales, was missing and any self-respecting Ansell's Bitter Man finally elected to drink something else.
 Now and then I still see some horrific keg line dispensing liquid that purports to be an Ansell's beer.
 Thankfully, the old Aston brewers like James Bowly, Walter Scott and John Burton are not able to taste a beer that undermines everything they achieved.

 Much of the information above was gleaned from a booklet produced for the company's centenary and this article would have ended with the last paragraph.
 However, I came across a copy of The Argosy magazine which provides some valuable information on the organisation of Ansell's following the formation of Allied Breweries.
 I have only ever come across one copy of this in-house publication.
 Dating from 1968, it was apparently the third issue of Volume 22.
 Where have all the other issues gone?
 It was rather like the Deerstalker magazine produced by Mitchell's and Butler's, though not quite as comprehensive.
 Anyway, here is the information I found within this valuable tome...